filipsPL/polar-flow-export/README.md

 Licensed under the Apache Software License v2, see: http://www.apache.org/licenses/LICENSE-2.0

 This project is not in any way affiliated with Polar or Polar Flow.
 It is purely a hobby project created out of a need to export a large quantity of TCX files from Polar Flow.

+Original repo for python2.7 [gabrielreid/polar-flow-export](https://github.com/gabrielreid/polar-flow-export)
 """